remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

         - The user where the list is located, can be 'local' or a Microsoft user id
     - list-id
         - Type: s
-        - The id of the list you are deleting
+        - The id of the list you are deleting, cannot be 'local' or 'ms-tasks'

 ### ReturnReminders
 Returns all reminders